awsdocs/amazon-redshift-developer-guide/doc_source/c_redshift_system_overview.md

 Amazon Redshift supports client connections with many types of applications, including business intelligence \(BI\), reporting, data, and analytics tools\.

-When you execute analytic queries, you are retrieving, comparing, and evaluating large amounts of data in multiple\-stage operations to produce a final result\.
+When you run analytic queries, you are retrieving, comparing, and evaluating large amounts of data in multiple\-stage operations to produce a final result\.

 Amazon Redshift achieves efficient storage and optimum query performance through a combination of massively parallel processing, columnar data storage, and very efficient, targeted data compression encoding schemes\.
 This section presents an introduction to the Amazon Redshift system architecture\.